 Now that you are a successful tech startup with growth, you may want to launch your product in Nigeria.
 Why Nigeria?
 God knows why, but it seems to be the country that came to my mind.
 Join SkilledUp Life and assemble your go-to-market team.

 SkilledUp Life is not just for poor startups in the very early stages of their life.
 It’s a companion product, a tech startup can tap into from time to time.

 Birth of SkilledUp Life

-I created SkilledUp Life to be the platform of choice for volunteering (providing free help in exchange for # rich experiences) into tech startups, which aligns well with helping tech founders at Techcelerate.
+I created SkilledUp Life to be the platform of choice for volunteering (providing free help in exchange for rich experiences and skills) into tech startups, which aligns well with helping tech founders at Techcelerate.

-Disclaimer: I don’t promote entrepreneurship (even though I help tech entrepreneurs) and I am not responsible of failures of others, as very small percentage of tech startups succeed.
+Disclaimer: I don’t promote entrepreneurship (even though I help tech entrepreneurs) and I am not responsible for the failures of others, as a very small percentage of tech startups succeed.